1NoOne1/ansible-racadm/Readme_OVA_VM.md

 ### Deploy a CentOS VM from the OVA template in vCenter:

-> The OVA template that we provided will have all the required and necessary components in place.
+> The OVA template that we provided will have all the required and necessary packages/components in place.
 Please feel free to install any package that is not available on the template.
 We created a user called `ansible` and placed the required directory structure that is required for ansible program under user `ansible` home directory `/home/ansible/`.